 Why Are Tattoos So Popular?

 What has caused this rise in popularity of body art?
-Tattoos used to be taboo, but they are not firmly in the mainstream.
+Tattoos used to be taboo, still, they are not firmly in the mainstream.

 Reasons Why Tattoos Are So Popular